 Foam sclerotherapy is a medical procedure used to treat varicose veins.
 Varicose veins result from weakened valves which keep the veins from functioning properly and allow blood to pool in the legs.
 Varicose veins may be not only unattractive but medically problematic.
 During foam sclerotherapy, a sclerosant solution is injected into the affected veins, causing their eventual collapse.
 These damaged veins will be absorbed by the body and blood flow will naturally be rerouted through other, healthy veins.
+We invite you to contact us today to schedule your appointment with Dr. Rami to learn how we can help you!

 The Foam Sclerotherapy Procedure